 Miles of coastline, a beautiful climate and good road infrastructure are just a few reasons why a South Africa holiday lends itself so well to self-drive.
-This country is a multi-cultural delight which is famous for providing a warm welcome to all its visitors and this is why it’s often referred to as the ‘Rainbow Nation’.
+This country is a multi-cultural delight, famous for providing a warm welcome to all its visitors and this is why it’s often referred to as the ‘Rainbow Nation’.

-300kms of coastline in between Heidelberg and Port Elizabeth
+Over 200 miles of coastline between Mossel Bay and Port Elizabeth

 The Garden Route owes its name to the lush and ecologically diverse vegetation found here, along with numerous lakes and lagoons along the coast.
 Although this coastal drive is appealing throughout the year due to its mild climate, autumn (February – April) is preferable as it has very little rain fall, is comfortably warm and enjoys a calm breeze.